hal9ai/hal9/website/blog/2025-02-19-browser-use/browser-use.md

 ---
 slug: Hal9-browseruse
-title: "Making the Web Fun Again: With Browser Use and Hal9"
+title: "And the Web is Fun Again: With Browser Use and Hal9"
 authors: [sigrid]
 tags: [Browser Automation, AI Browser, Generative AI]
 ---